MBB-team/VBA-toolbox/_wiki/ktom.md

 > Some additional behavioural forces (e.g., [perseveration](https://en.wikipedia.org/wiki/Perseveration) and/or directed [exploration](https://en.wikipedia.org/wiki/Exploration)) may be easily inserted in k-ToM's observation function.

+### Running a k-ToM lmodel inversion
 Setting k-ToM models may at first seem tedious.
 But in fact, VBA provides a simple function that generates simulation and inversion input arguments, namely: `prepare_kToM.m`.
-More precisely, this function outputs VBA's `options` and `dim` structures...
+More precisely, this function outputs VBA's `options` and `dim` structures that k-ToM observation and evolution functions require.

+### Eyeballing inversion results
 Once the model has been inverted, one may be willing to recover and interpret the estimated hidden states.
 Note that `prepare_kToM.m` stores the states' indexing in the structure `options.inG.indlev`.
 It's a bit tricky because both the types and the number of states depend upon $$k$$ (`f_kToM.m` is recursive).
 Nevertheless, the hidden states of a k-ToM agent can be simply eyeballed using the function `unwrapKTOM.m`, whose  graphical output is exemplified below:

 ![]({{ site.baseurl }}/images/wiki/unwrapkTom.bmp)